BrauCamaH/astro-portfolio/src/pages/blog/electronjs-vs-tauri.md

 };
 ```

-Access any api methods can be allowed inside the allow list atribute at Tauri conf.json.
+Access any api methods can be allowed inside the allow list attribute at Tauri conf.json.
 Remember that Tauri is secure by default.

 ```javascript
 "allowlist":{